Bouncing Bianchi Models with Deformed Commutation Relations

 An interesting extension of our work would be to the Bianchi IX model, which plays the particularly important role of representing the generic approach to spacelike singularities in general relativity.
 Some preliminary work on DCRs in the Bianchi IX model has been done based on deforming the anisotropy variables alone \cite{Segreto:2024gcg,Barca:2024goe}, i.e., without including a deformation that would cause a bounce.
 Including also the volume deformation would make this another test case for the study of more complicated or realistic bouncing cosmologies.

+It would also be interesting to investigate a possible connection of the DCR approach to settings in which quantum effects arise from particular features of the quantisation.
+For instance, resolution of singularities in a Bianchi I model can also be achieved in affine quantisation \cite{Bergeron:2015jpa,Malkiewicz:2019azw}, which effectively leads to additional terms in the Hamiltonian.
+It seems plausible that such effects could also be mimicked via DCRs, further extending their applicability.

+Regarding possible connection with observations, it might also be interesting to compute how a primordial power spectrum of perturbations (e.g., within inflation) might be modified by a deformed background containing not just a LQC-like bounce, but also deformed anisotropies.
+Such calculations could be compared with power spectra derived from both standard Bianchi models \cite{MalkiewiczBianchiCMB} and bouncing isotropic models \cite{Agullo:2013ai}.

-\acknowledgments The authors would like to thank S. Segreto and S. F. Uria for useful insights and discussions.
+\acknowledgments The authors thank S. Segreto and S. F. Uria for useful insights and discussions.
 The work of SG is funded by the Royal Society through the University Research Fellowship Renewal URF$\backslash$R$\backslash$221005.